30+ startup business ideas you can start in Australia

 Food truck or stall

 Food trucks and stalls work well even without culinary expertise.
-An ice cream or coffee truck does its own advertising through sign-writing and can serve customers at local events and markets.
+An ice cream or coffee truck does its own advertising through sign-writing and can serve customers at local events.

 Pet services

-Pet services tap into consistent demand from busy pet owners.
-You can offer:
+Pet services tap into consistent demand from busy pet owners across Australia.
+You can start small and scale as your reputation grows.

 - grooming and washing